GokulRajiMahendiran/3t/README.md

-## Leave Management System
+### Leave Management System
 ## Simple Application For Managing Employee Leaves.

 ### Description
 Leave Management System is a web application for managing employee leaves.
 This application provides all the things that a project/team needs.
-Through this application one can easily manage leaves.
+Through this application, one can easily manage leaves.
 Application maintenance is easy.

 ### Requirements
 * Java 7 or higher.